castorini/anserini/docs/experiments-cord19.md

 This document describes how to use Anserini to index the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) from the [Allen Institute for AI](https://allenai.org/).

 **Note**: With the conclusion of the [TREC-COVID challenge](https://ir.nist.gov/covidSubmit/), we no longer have the resources to keep this page up to date with the latest distribution of CORD-19.
-The state of this page has mostly remained unchanged since mid-July 2020, when we built the indexes for Round 5 of the TREC-COVID challenge.
+The state of this page has mostly remained unchanged since mid-July 2020, when we built the indexes for Round 5 of the TREC-COVID challenge, with some updates in mid-November 2020.

 For an easy way to get started, check out our (unfortunately, out of date) Colab demos, also available [here](https://github.com/castorini/anserini-notebooks):